danitmb/SolarSystem/README.md

 The program allows you to view different viewpoints and moons, change cameras and various other changes with these buttons, you can remove or add orbits, launch a special mode for additional information, etc.

 ### Keyboard
-- WASD and arrows – camera movement
+- WASDQE – camera movement
+- Arrows, period and splash – rotate view
 - 1 – 0 on the keyboard – change camera to planets view
 - 1 – 6 on the keypad  - change camera to moons view
-- E – change background
+- R – change background
 - I – enter and exit a spaceship
-- O – show orbits
+- O – show and hide orbits
 - P – freeze time
 - J – change camera to side view (in planet view)
 - K – show spaceship